 Now, let’s notice the sleight of hand that has taken place in the whole transgender issue.
 Take the imaginary case of Bob, who is transitioning to become Carol.
 He is objectively male, right?
 That is his factual, actual biological sex.
 By which I mean that at some point in the past, the midwife present at his birth pronounced him to be a boy, and we can assume that she made this assessment on the basis of objective data, rather than on a personal whim.
 Indeed, had she pronounced Bob to be a girl, or even non-gender specific, despite the clear evidence to the contrary, Bob’s parents would no doubt have corrected her and, had she still insisted on ignoring the evidence, made a complaint.

 But at some point after that, Bob came to believe that the objective data was wrong.
 So he chose to undergo a process of bodily mutilation.
 Note, however, that the objective data was not wrong.
 How could it be?
 It is objective, including physically provable characteristics and XY chromosomes.
-As a recent report from the American College of Pediatricians puts it:
+As a report by two American College of Pediatricians doctors put it:

 “Human sexuality is an objective biological binary trait: “XY” and “XX” are genetic markers of male and female, respectively – not genetic markers of disorder.”